ignaciofuentes/ignaciofuentes.github.io/_posts/2014-01-06-Zumo Kendo.markdown

 ```

 Now the server will receive the pagination requirements (underlyingly using ODATA) and only retrieve the necessary items from the Azure database.

+There are many more things you can add to your dataSource configuration, for extra functionality, but this should give you a good idea of how to work with it, not just with ZUMO, but with any JSON based back-end.